ale9412/Operator/README.md

 # Operator
-A client-server program to calculate mathematical operations, exchanging information using sockets
+A client-server program to calculate mathematical operations, exchanging information using sockets in a multithreaded way

 ## Getting Started